scalasm/aws-k8s-hello-world/README.md

 Set your context (use *""* if you want to use your local docker daemon registry cache and avoid to deploy to a remote private registry):

+Please take a look at Skaffold docs for more commands and configurations!

 # Dev Workflows

 You can run the following commands by terminal or use the facilities provided by IDE(s).